EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

 Plotting and Summary of Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In this section, the resulting graphs after the automatic analysis are listed and presented.

+After analysis gets finished, DeepLASI reports its confidence level for predicting existing states on each trace.
+As you can see the histogram from our data on :numref:`tracewise_state_confidence_histogram`, such confidence level of the neural network is quit high and close to 1.
+The statistics shown on the y axis is also quit convenient.

 .. figure:: ./../../figures/examples/6_StateConfidence_Histogram.png
    :width: 350
    :alt: state-confidence-histogram
    :align: center
    :name: tracewise_state_confidence_histogram

+   The DeepLASI confidence level for determinig the states on each trace

 .. figure:: ./../../figures/examples/7_Statewise_MeanFRET.png
    :width: 350
    :alt: statewise-meanFRET